RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/index.md

 \underline{Z_2} = R2+j\cdot X2
 ```

-## Transformer parameters
+## Usage

-To define the parameters of the transformers, the `TransformerParameters` instance must be used.
-It takes the
+To define the parameters of the transformers, use the `TransformerParameters` class.
+It takes as
-elements described in the previous section in order to define the behaviour of a transformer.
-The argument `type` of
+arguments the elements described in the previous section and converts them into the series
-the constructor has three potential values:
+impedance and the magnetizing admittance.
+The `type` argument of the constructor can take the
+following values:

-* `"single"` if you want to model a single-phase transformer
+* `"single"` to model a single-phase transformer
-* `"center"` if you want to model a center-tapped transformer
+* `"center"` to model a center-tapped transformer
 * Any windings (`"Dd0"`, `"Dz6"`, etc.) to model a three-phase transformer.

-Here is an example of the creation of `TansformerParameters` instances.

 ```python
 from roseau.load_flow import TransformerParameters, Q_